briangu/parallac.js/README.md

 Start the Parallac cluster (servers):
 --

-There are two environment variables that configure services
+There are two environment variables that configure services:

-PARALLAC_SERVERS is a comma separated list of URIs of Parallac servers PARALLAC_HERE is a URI indicating which of the PARALLAC_SERVERS entries is this locale (here)
+* PARALLAC_SERVERS is a comma separated list of URIs of Parallac servers
+* PARALLAC_HERE is a URI indicating which of the PARALLAC_SERVERS entries is this locale (here)

 server 1
 ---